LixGc/Incit-Fullstack-Project/README.md

-# About
+# Incit Fullstack-Exam
+## Overview

-A mobile website application made with React.js and javascript showing simple user dashboard
+A desktop website application built with React.js and JavaScript, featuring a simple user dashboard.

-For the deployed website you can see here: https://incit-exam.web.app
+For the deployed website, visit [Incit Exam](https://incit-exam.web.app).

-Tech stack used:
+## Tech Stack

+### Backend

+- Google OAuth
+- PostgreSQL
+- Express
+- Sequelize
+- Nodemailer
+- Bcryptjs
-- Backend: Google-OAuth, PostgreSQL, Express, Sequelize, Nodemailer, Bcryptjs, Json Web Token
+- Json Web Token

+### Frontend

+- React.js
+- React Google OAuth
+- React Facebook OAuth
+- Axios
+- Redux
-- Frontend: React.js, React Google-OAuth, React Facebook-OAuth, Axios, Redux, Lottie-React
+- Lottie-React

-## List of available pages
+## List of Available Pages

-Login and register page
+### Login and Register Page

-> Page where user can register an account and login into the application
+Page where users can register an account and log in to the application.

-Resend verification page
+### Resend Verification Page

-> Page where user can request to resend email verification
+Page where users can request to resend email verification.

-Dashboard
+### Dashboard

-> Page where with a list of all users that have signed up to the app which contain the following information:
+Page with a list of all users who have signed up for the app.
+It includes the following information:

 - User profile
-- Timestamp of the user sign up
+- Timestamp of user sign-up
-- Number of times of the user logged in
+- Number of times the user logged in
 - Timestamp of the user logged out
 - Total number of users who have signed up
 - Total number of users with active sessions today
 - Average number of active session users in the last 7 days rolling

+## API Documentation

-API documentation can be found in APIdocs.md
+Detailed API documentation can be found in [APIdocs.md](APIdocs.md).